inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/service.md

 # Building a service

-The service layer is a high-level entry point into your application.
+The service layer is a high-level entry point into an InvenioRDM application.
 Often, you'll have a direct connection between e.g. a button in the UI and a single service method.
-The service layer contains the domain and business logic of the application and is e.g. responsible for checking permissions, business-level validation and overall control flow.
+The service layer contains the domain and business logic of the application and is responsible for checking permissions, business-level validation and overall control flow.

 ## Designing a service